acimov-tools/model-test/.acimov/output/data-test-actions.md

 This file is an export of the RDF test report made out of [EARL vocabulary](https://www.w3.org/TR/EARL10/)

-This test is powered by Corese, check the [website](https://project.inria.fr/corese/) and the [repository](https://github.com/Wimmics/corese)
+This test is powered by Corese, check [Corese website](https://project.inria.fr/corese/) and [Corese repository](https://github.com/Wimmics/corese)

 The original test report is available in turtle syntax [here](./data-test-actions.ttl).